WeiHuang05/Weihuang05.github.io/index.md

 ### News

-* 09/2022 Four papers are accepted by NeurIPS 2022 (CORE A*, CCF A), [Deep Architecture Connectivity Matters for Its Convergence: A Fine-Grained Analysis](https://arxiv.org/abs/2205.05662); [Deep Active Learning by Leveraging Training Dynamics](https://arxiv.org/abs/2110.08611)
+* 09/2022 Four papers are accepted by NeurIPS 2022 (CORE A*, CCF A), [Deep Architecture Connectivity Matters for Its Convergence: A Fine-Grained Analysis](https://arxiv.org/abs/2205.05662); [Deep Active Learning by Leveraging Training Dynamics](https://arxiv.org/abs/2110.08611); [Interpreting Operation Selection in Differentiable Architecture Search: A Perspective from Influence-Directed Explanations](https://openreview.net/forum?id=MPARWTuMiPh)

 * 08/2022 One paper is accepted by Knowledge-Based Systems journal (IF: 8.664)